 Scoping is the process of identifying and “narrowing down” the potential environmental impacts associated with the development.
 The scoping process ensures that the ESIA focuses on pertinent issues.
 The level of an impact assessment will depend on the nature and scale of the development proposal; its complexity; the sensitivity of the environment; and issues identified during the scoping process

-This scoping Report was prepared at the commencement of the ESIA process to set out which environmental and social topics should be included in the assessment.
-The potentially significant environmental and social issues that were identified during the ESIA scoping process, and that have been addressed within this ESIA, are as follows:
+This scoping Report was prepared at the commencement of the impact assessment process to set out which environmental and social topics should be included in the assessment.
+The potentially significant environmental and social issues that were identified during the ESMF scoping process, and that have been addressed within this ESMF, are as follows:

 Traffic and Transport;